 Problem #2: Your Posture is Working Against You

 Good golf posture feels strange at first.
-Most beginners and struggling players stand too tall, too "casual."
+Most beginners and struggling players stand too tall and "casual."
 An upright posture encourages an arm-dominant, "chopping" motion, which makes it nearly impossible to strike the ball consistently.
 Conversely, hunching over too much restricts your ability to turn.

 The Fix: Get into an Athletic "Golfer" Stance